IAPOLINARIO/100-days-of-code/README.md

 ## Ranking

 If you want to be part of the **challenge ranking**, you need to submit a pull request to be validated by the project contributors.
 The PR **must** have the label `done` and the title of the PR **must** include the challenge you are submitting (e.g. **day-10**), otherwise no points will not be added to the ranking.
-After review, if everything is fine with your PR, the branch will be merged into the `main` and the ranking generator pipeline will run to update the README file.
+After review, if everything is fine with your PR, the branch will be merged into the `main` and the ranking generator **automated pipeline** will run everyday at 22:00PM (Amsterdam time) or when triggered manually, to update the README file.

 Check bellow the current ranking:

 |       RANKING       |                  CONTRIBUTOR                  |                         CHALLENGES COMPLETED                          | TOTAL POINTS |
 |---------------------|-----------------------------------------------|-----------------------------------------------------------------------|--------------|